 The Ethernet controller is integrated on the system board.
-It provides an interface for connecting to a 10-Mbps, 100-Mbps, or 1-Gbps network and provides full duplex (FDX) capability, which enables simultaneous transmission and reception of data on the network.
-If the Ethernet port in the server supports auto-negotiation, the
+It provides an interface for connecting to a 10 Mbps, 100 Mbps, or 1 Gbps network and provides full duplex (FDX) capability, which enables simultaneous transmission and reception of data on the network.
+If the Ethernet port in the server supports auto-negotiation, the controller detects the data-transfer rate (10BASE-T, 100BASE-TX, or 1000BASE-T) and duplex mode (full-duplex or half-duplex) of the network and automatically operates at that rate and mode.

-You do not have to set any jumpers or configure the controller.
-However, you must install a device driver when you install a different operating system to enable the operating system to address the controller.
-For device drivers and information about configuring the Gigabit Ethernet controller, go to http://www.ibm.com/support/.
+You do not have to set any jumpers or configure the controllers.
+However, you must install a device driver to enable the operating system to address the controllers.
+For device drivers and information about configuring the Ethernet controllers, see the Broadcom NetXtreme Gigabit Ethernet Software CD that comes with the server.
+To find updated information about configuring the controllers, complete the following steps.